ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   - You cannot share an entire repository of code or paste an entire solution into Piazza.
 Keep snippets to reasonable, descriptive chunks of code; think a dozen lines or so to get the point across.
-  - You still _cannot_ use code that you find online, or get assistance or code from students outside of this offering of the class.
+  - You still _cannot_ use code that you find online (no copying code from StackOverflow or blogs online), or get assistance or code from students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.
+  - You are responsible for _understanding_ all the code you have written.
+    All of the programming problems on the PAs may show up on exams, where you will need to have a thorough understanding of the PA to answer the questions.

   This doesn't mean the staff will be handing out answers.
 We'll mostly